solidrock-technology/docs/docs/guide/teams/references.md

 A default reference form is provided for every event.
 This form can be customised by the event organiser to include additional questions or to remove questions that are not relevant to the event.

-In addition more reference forms can be created in Form Builder that are entirely bespoke to the event or specific teams.
+In addition, more reference forms can be created in Form Builder that are entirely bespoke to the event or specific teams.
 These forms can be assigned to specific teams from the team edit form and will be used in place of the default reference form.

 ## Altering the referee